VAT for Insurance

 • structuring and processing insurance claim related costs to allow recoveries by the insured.

-CVC currently acts for a diverse range of organisations in the insurance sector, including a large number of Lloyd’s syndicates and syndicate managers.
-In our experience, ensuring proper compliance and maintaining professional relationships based on trust are the main aims of our clients and HMRC.
-We have delivered large VAT savings to clients in this sector but all have been agreed with HMRC without conflict.
+Constable VAT currently acts for a diverse range of organisations in the insurance and finance sectors, including Lloyd’s syndicates, syndicate managers P&I Clubs and P&I Club managers and overseas banks.
+In our experience, ensuring proper compliance and maintaining professional relationships with HMRC based on trust are the main aims of our clients.
+We have delivered large VAT savings to clients in these sectors, but all have been agreed with HMRC without conflict.